wences-sanchez/Knowledge-Base/pages/Real-World Software Development (highlights).md

 		  A build tool automates the repetitive tasks in the software development life cycle including building, testing, and deploying your application.

-		  Maven and Gradle are two popular build tools used in the Java community. #space
+		  Maven and Gradle are two popular build tools used in the Java community. #ñspace
 		- -
 	- 4. The Document Management System
 		- -